YacineOuhrouche/Circuits_Repo/BJT_Circuits/Small_Signal_Amplifier/README.md

 - The differential amplifier **rejects common-mode noise**, making it ideal for precision applications.
 - If both inputs receive the same signal, the output remains **zero** (common-mode rejection).
 - If one input receives a signal while the other is grounded, the circuit functions as a **single-ended amplifier**.
-- Used in **op-amp input stages, signal conditioning, and instrumentation amplifiers**.
+- It is widely used in **op-amp input stages, signal conditioning, and instrumentation amplifiers**.

-  - **Common-Mode Rejection Ratio (CMRR)**: This measures the ability of the amplifier to reject signals that are common to both inputs (i.e., noise).
+  - **Common-Mode Rejection Ratio (CMRR):** This measures the ability of the amplifier to reject signals that are common to both inputs (i.e., noise).

 - The circuit is designed to amplify the **difference** between two input signals, making it highly sensitive to small voltage variations.